-Now that many schools across the UK are looking at a phased style of reopening, the approach to the delivery of school dinners will change drastically, and schools are wondering how to adapt and provide the necessary measures to keep staff and pupils safe when they return to school.
+Now that many schools across the UK are looking at a phased style of reopening delivering school dinners will change drastically.
+Schools are wondering how to adapt and provide the necessary measures to keep staff and pupils safe when they return to school.

 How the dining hall will change

 When pupils return, many measures will be put in place to ensure social distancing rules are safely adhered to in the classroom, and the dining hall is no different.

 Schools across the UK are looking at placing collection points in the dining hall and classrooms to allow pupils to collect their lunches within their allotted time and eat their food at specific points around the school, instead of the traditional gathering in the dining hall.

 Combined with the Grab & Go style of lunch many schools are moving toward, placing lunch collection points around the school provides a pivotal way to utilise the space within the building and offers reassurance on pupil safety during lunchtime.

 What is Grab & Go?

 A Grab & Go style food offering means schools can offer a reduced menu.
 Combined with pre-ordering software, pupils can order their lunch choices in advance to pick up their food at a designated collection point, reducing the need to queue and wait for food to be packaged and prepared during lunchtime.